-The Portal will be available from 1 July 2017.
+The portal has been available since 1 July 2017.

-From a date to be confirmed (but currently expected to be on or around 1 September 2017) the additional Portal data will become a pre-requisite for the purchaser’s representative when stamping a self-determination document via RevNet.
-Advanced notice of this date will be provided.
+From 4 September 2017 the additional Portal data will become a pre-requisite for the purchaser’s representative when stamping a self-determination document via RevNet.

-These key dates and how they impact on both purchaser and vendor requirements to provide the data are represented in the table below.
-Refer to the Commonwealth Reporting Data Fields to determine what fields will be mandatory in the Portal, once you are required to access the Portal, based on this table.
+These key dates and how they impact on both purchaser and vendor requirements to access the data are represented in the table below.
+Refer to the Commonwealth Reporting Data Fields to determine what fields will be mandatory in the Portal once you are required to access the Portal based on this table.

 |Date||Portal Data Requirement (based on role)|